Excellent Realistic (Contemporary) Fiction Books for Kids

 Get a Grip Vivy Cohen by Sarah Kapit

 Vivy is a girl on the autism spectrum who loves baseball, particularly pitching knuckleballs.
 The book is written as letters and emails between Vivy and her favorite baseball player, VJ Capello.
 Vivy writes to VJ all about getting to play on a team as well as making her first friend, pitching, and getting bullied by the coach’s son.
 When she gets hit in the head with a ball and her mom won’t let her play anymore.
-How can she convince her mom to change her mind when her mom won’t listen and Vivy gets overwhelmed with communication easily?
+How can she convince her mom to change her mind when her mom won’t listen?

 Dragon Vs. Unicorns: Kate the Chemist by Dr. Kate Biberdorf with Hillary Homzie